framely/community/docs/reference/providers/postgrest.md

 When the postgres provider **Deploy** button is triggered, OpenCUI platform will update the table structure in the corresponding hosted database.

-::: tip Need To Know
+::: tip Need to know
 When creating a table in hosted database, OpenCUI will automatically add two columns, `ID` column and `created_at` column.
 So, normally, you don't need to add these two slots in a frame, but you can if you need to.
 :::